Ruhun Duymaz

-Ruhun Duymaz is a Turkish rom-com drama television series produced by O3 Medya.
+Ruhun Duymaz ("Love Undercover" is the English name) is aTurkish rom-com drama television series produced by O3 Medya.
 Created by Aytaç Çiçek, it stars Şükrü Özyıldız and Burcu Özberk as Onur Karasu and Ece Çetinel.
 It premiered on Fox Turkey on July 24, 2023.

 Plot

 Onur Karasu is a successful intelligence agent who becomes the head of his department at a young age.
 His target is Civan Koral, the owner of Turkey's largest jewelry company, who is involved in illegal activities.
 Onur believes that he keeps incriminating documents about his illegal business at a safe in his house.

 In order to gain access to the mansion, Onur fakes a romantic relationship with Hilal, Civan's sister.
 His focus is get to infiltrate Civan's life and activities.
 In the process, he meets Ece Cetinel, a skilled thief who ends up working with him on the mission.
 They end up falling madly in love with each other despite trying to ignore their feelings throughout the operation.